SAP-samples/btp-fiori-helloworld/docs/hellofiori/3_develop/3_5_workzone.md

 5. Build and deploy your application if it has changed.

-### Integrate your HelloWorld app into SAP Build Work Zone
+### Integrate your Hello-World app into SAP Build Work Zone

 1. Open your Subaccount in your SAP BTP Cockpit.